aspose-cells-cloud/aspose-cells-cloud-go/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of named ranges.

-## Feature & Enhancements in Version 23.12
+## Feature & Enhancements in Version 24.1

 Full list of issues covering all changes in this release:

-- Conversion APIs add region parameter.
-- Protection APIs add region parameter.
-- Assemble data API adds region parameter.
-- Merge files API adds region parameter.
-- Split files API adds region parameter.
-- Import data API adds region parameter.
-- Watermark API adds region parameter.
-- Clear object API adds region parameter.
-- Reverse data API adds region parameter.
-- Rotate data API adds region parameter.
+- Fixed spelling mistakes for several functions.
+- Add the PostFitTallToPages method for page setup controller.
+- Add the PostFitWideToPages method for page setup controller.
+- Optimize save options about paginated.

 ## Read & Write Spreadsheet Formats